goxr3plus/XR3Player/README.md

 * Write the code for your feature or bug fix
 * Commit and do not mess with version or history
 * Submit a pull request

+## About JXBrowser

+>XR3Player uses JxBrowser http://www.teamdev.com/jxbrowser, which is a proprietary software, owned by TeamDev Ltd. The use of JxBrowser >is governed by JxBrowser Product Licence Agreement http://www.teamdev.com/jxbrowser-licence-agreement.
+>You may not use JxBrowser separately from XR3Player project without explicit permission of TeamDev Ltd.

 ## Specs / Open-source libraries: